-Get liability insurance.
+Get business insurance.
 You will need General Liability insurance and Professional Liability Insurance (E&O).
-General Liability Insurance can help small businesses pay for unexpected lawsuits (including copyright protection, and property damage), sign deals with new clients, and avoid bankruptcy.
+General Liability Insurance can help small businesses pay for unexpected lawsuits (including copyright protection and property damage), sign deals with new clients, and avoid bankruptcy.
 Professional Liability Insurance can cover your legal expenses if a client claims that you made a mistake (errors and omissions), were negligent in the services you provided or completed a project late.

 What I Do as a VA

 I usually have somewhere between four and eight clients at any one time.
-I do a variety of things such as:
+I do a variety of things, such as: